One of the few unwritten rules in the electric scooter world has been that budget scooters can’t be good for offroad.

 It has three speed modes, limited to 15 kmh, 30 kmh, and 45 kmh (9 mph, 18 mph, 28 mph) respectively.

 The Kugoo M4 Pro runs like a well-oiled machine.
 It is heaps of fun, as the quality of the rides is silky smooth.
-This even applies to rougher terrains as well.
+This even applies to rougher terrains as well, as the Kugoo M4 Pro is a great offroad scooter as well.

 Its extra-wide tires, originally designed to handle offroad terrains, will provide a steady, stable ride.
 The 23 kg / 51 lbs of weight will make sure the scooter develops enough momentum while riding so that you don’t really feel the bumps and vibrations.